The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Analysis and Results

 \subsection{Observability}

-We define that a region on the sky is ``visible'' at a point in time from a certain location on Earth when the Sun is a least \ensuremath{12^{\circ}} below the horizon, the Moon separation is at least \ensuremath{20^{\circ}} (the moon illumination was 66\% at the time of the GW190425 merger) and the airmass is less than 2.5.
-According to this definition, of the $9881\ deg^{2}$ ($2400\ deg^{2}$) of the 90\% (50\%) final localization, $8182\ deg^{2}$ ($2182\ deg^{2}$), or roughly 83\% (90\%), were visible during the 24 hours following the merger from the combined locations of all ground-based observatories listed in Table \ref{tab:observations_summary}.
+We define that a region on the sky is ``visible'' at a point in time from a certain location on Earth when the Sun is at least \ensuremath{12^{\circ}} below the horizon, the Moon separation is at least \ensuremath{20^{\circ}} (the moon illumination was 66\% at the time of the GW190425 merger) and the airmass is less than 2.5.
+According to this definition, of the 9881 deg$^{2}$ (2400 deg$^{2}$) of the 90\% (50\%) final localization, 7783 deg$^{2}$ (2182 deg$^{2}$), or roughly 79\% (91\%), were visible during the 24 hours following the merger from the combined locations of all ground-based observatories listed in Table \ref{tab:observations_summary}.

-Next, we define the ``accessibility'' of each area of the sky to each instrument as the amount of time per day that area is visible to that instrument, $t_{visible}$, weighted by the instrument FOV (to take into account that larger FOV instruments can cover more area simultaneously) and divided by the pixel area of the map (\ensuremath{3.36\ deg^{2}} in this case):
+Next, we define the ``accessibility'' of each area of the sky to each instrument as the amount of time per day that area is visible to that instrument, $t_{visible}$, weighted by the instrument FOV (to take into account that larger FOV instruments can cover more area simultaneously) and divided by the pixel area of the map (3.36 deg$^{2}$ in this case):

-We define an inaccessible area as one with total accessibility (i.e. summed over all ground-based instruments considered here) $t_{accessibility}<5\ min$ (corresponding to a typical single exposure time).
-Using this definition, 6284 $deg^{2}$ of the sky were inaccessible due to sun and moon constraints, of which 2098 $deg^{2}$ were in the GWTC-2 90\% localization region.
+We define an inaccessible area as one with total accessibility (i.e. summed over all ground-based instruments considered here) $t_{accessibility}<5\ min$ (corresponding to a typical single exposure time\footnote{This is a conservative estimate, as ZTF and Pan-STARRS reported consecutive observations as fast as 38 and 54 seconds apart, respectively.
+Therefore, the true observability is likely even higher than what we present here.}).
+Using this definition, 6284 deg$^{2}$ of the sky were inaccessible due to sun and moon constraints, of which 2098 deg$^{2}$ were in the GWTC-2 90\% localization region.
 The rest of the localization region, encompassing 75\% of the probability, was visible with a median total accessibility time of 41.5 hours.
 The total accessibility of the 90\% localization region during the first day since merger is presented in Figures \ref{fig:visibility_map} and \ref{fig:visibility_histogram}, and in Table \ref{tab:accessibility_summary}.
+This definition of accessibility is intended to provide a rough estimate of what was observable to the community.
+It does not take into account telescope-specific overheads, limitations, and observing strategies.